 What fans want from live music

-- High quality music, with best possible sound
+- High-quality music, with the best possible sound

 - A great venue with friendly staff – good drinks, good prices, no queues, clean toilets